 Conclusions: The antiviral activity of KR13 and its ability to inactivate virions prior to target cell engagement suggest that peptide triazole thiols could be highly effective in inhibiting HIV transmission across mucosal barriers and provide a novel probe to understand biochemical signals within envelope that are involved in membrane fusion.

 Bastian, Arangassery; Contarino, Mark; Bailey, Lauren D.; Aneja, Rachna; Moreira, Diogo Rodrigo Magalhaes; Freedman, Kevin; McFadden, Karyn; Duffy, Caitlin; and Emileh, Ali, "Interactions of Peptide Triazole Thiols with Env gp120 Induce Irreversible Breakdown and Inactivation of HIV-1 Virions" (2013).
-Open Dartmouth: Faculty Open Access Articles.
+Open Dartmouth: Faculty Open Access Scholarship.
 1597.